mineejo/multitry/README.md

 import { multitry } from "https://www.unpkg.com/multitry/dist/lib/index.js";
 ```

+### Error handling

+One of the main differences of Multitry is that an error will never throw an exception without intervention, the
+following are examples of how an error or undefined can return, this has positive features because you can handle the
+error or override the default value immediately.

+### Ignoring

-An example where an error is ignored and the return value can either be a value or undefined.
+The error is ignored and the return value can either be a value or undefined.
+It may be undefined because the error has
+not been handled.

 ```js
 const result = multitry({